Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 - Calculating approximate LGA areas;
 - Creating thematic maps and spatial visualisations.

-However, suitability depends on the intended spatial scale, accuracy requirements, data currency, and the reliability of the associated attributes.

-For high-stakes applications, such as legal boundary determination, cadastral surveying, or detailed engineering design, additional authoritative and higher-accuracy datasets would be required.

 **Initial assessment:** The dataset is potentially fit for general LGA-level mapping and exploratory spatial analysis, subject to verification of its source, currency, geometry quality, and attribute definitions.